Duxter7/GA-English-Notes/IT English 9 (B1+).md

 I had a rest **after** *looking* after the cats
 I'm sore

-It was a warm s
+It was a warm, sunny day